randdusing/cordova-plugin-bluetoothle/readme.md

 ### startAdvertising ###
 Start advertising as a BLE device.
 Note: This needs to be improved so services can be used for both Android and iOS.
-On iOS, the advertising devices likes to rename itself back to the name of the device, i.e. Rand' iPhone
+On iOS, the advertising devices likes to rename itself back to the name of the device, i.e. Rand' iPhone.
+Android API >= 31 also requires BLUETOOTH_ADVERTISE permissions to perform advertising.
+You can use ```hasPermissionBtAdvertise``` to determine whether advertise permission is granted or use ```requestPermissionBtAdvertise``` to prompt for it.

 ```javascript
 bluetoothle.startAdvertising(success, error, params);